rust-lang/blog.rust-lang.org/content/enabling-parallel-frontend-on-nightly/index.md

 Over the next few months, we will be monitoring GitHub and Zulip for any reported issues about the parallel frontend.
 Once we have enough confidence that it is working well, and there are no major issues, we would like to move forward and finally stabilize it.

 We would also like to improve its performance, and make more things parallel.
-So far, a lot of the work on the parallel frontend so far has been focused on making it work correctly, rather than tuning its performance down to the last percent.
+So far, a lot of the work on the parallel frontend has been focused on making it work correctly, rather than tuning its performance down to the last percent.
 We thus expect that we might still be able to make further performance improvements to it.

 We would also like to make more parts of the frontend actually parallel, as some parts are currently still sequential even if parallelism is enabled.
 Last year, we had a Google Summer of Code project focused on enabling [parallel macro expansion and name resolution][gsoc-project].
 This work is still ongoing, and once completed, it would make the compiler frontend even more parallel.